kaleabhinav/kaleabhinav/README.md

 ### 🌱 A Bit More About Me

-- 🌌 I like learning how intelligent systems work — especially the messy parts.
+- 🧠 I enjoy figuring out how intelligent systems work — especially the messy parts.
 - 🎧 Music keeps me sane during long coding sessions.
+- ♟️ I love playing chess (strategic thinking never gets old)
+- 🏀 Basketball fan — whether it’s pickup games or NBA highlights
-- 💡 I prefer simple, clean solutions over flashy ones.
+- 💡 I like simple, clean solutions over flashy ones.
 - ✨ I’m not in a rush — I’m in it for the *long game*.

 ---